Who Truly Brought The Seeds Of History To The New World? Discover The Shocking Truth About The First Africans Who Landed In America.

 Legal Resistance and Negotiation

 Early African communities understood the power of legal action.
-They sued for freedom in colonial courts, purchased their own liberty when possible, and established legal precedents that later generations would use That's the part that actually makes a difference..
+They sued for freedom in colonial courts, purchased their own liberty when possible, and established legal precedents that later generations would use Which is the point..

 Maintaining Cultural Identity